2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/toolbars/toolbar-builder.md

 The metadata parameters are for creating new metadata or editing existing data.
 There is a short and a long syntax:

-`metadata=key` - for example, `metadata=file:930` - this will create metadata for a CMS-object with the ID `file:930`.
+`for=key` - for example, `for=file:930` - this will create metadata for a CMS-object with the ID `file:930`.

-`metadata=targetType,keyType,key` like `metadata=10,string,file:930` which has the same effect as the previous example.
+`for=targetType,keyType,key` like `for=10,string,file:930` which has the same effect as the previous example.

+> [!NOTE]
+> Metadata buttons always also need a `contentType` parameter and usually an `entityId` parameter.
+> So if an entity already has this metadata-assignment, the dialog will show an edit for that and not create a new one.
+> The entityId should be 0 when no entity exists yet.

 To use metadata, read more about metadata (TODO).